 Other Information: In some cases the College may require additional information to clarify unusual circumstances or to satisfy verification requirements of state or federal agencies.

-Noncustodial Parents: If a student’s parents have separated or divorced, the noncustodial parent must complete a Noncustodial Parent Statement by March 2, 2013*.
-This form is available on our website (for U.S. students or for Canadian students).
-The noncustodial parent’s household (including spouse, if remarried) must also provide a signed copy of their federal tax return with all W-2s (T-4s for Canadians), supporting schedules, and K-1s by April 15, 2013*.
+Noncustodial Parents: If a student’s parents have separated or divorced, the noncustodial parent must complete a Noncustodial Parent Statement by March 2, 2016*.
+The noncustodial parent’s household (including spouse, if remarried) must also provide a signed copy of their federal tax return with all W-2s (T-4s for Canadians), supporting schedules, and K-1s by April 18, 2016*.